Oink70/VerusPaperWallet/README.md

 # Verus Paperwallet Generator

+Are you looking for the old paperwallet tool?
+See [here](https://github.com/BloodyNora/VerusPaperWallet.deprecated)!

 **NOTE THAT THE `paperwallet` TOOL AND THIS DOCUMENTATION BELOW IS FEATURE INCOMPLETE, THUS WORK IN PROGRESS AND PROBABLY INCORRECT OR STATING STUFF THATS JUST NOT DONE YET.
 RELY ON `paperwallet --help` INSTEAD!**

 A Paperwallet generator in Bash script and GNU tools, outputting to styled HTML formatted like a bank account statement, meant to be laminated and stored in bank account statement folders.
 The Paperwallets can either be created in offline mode or by interfacing with `verusd` via RPC.